Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Chihiro Ogino’s Basic Information

-The protagonist of the story.
-She is 10 years old.
-The story begins with her sulking in her father’s car about transferring schools.
+The central protagonist of the story.
+She is an ordinary 10-year-old girl.
+The film famously opens with her sulking in the back of her father’s car, deeply resentful about having to move to a new school.

-1. Her father, amused, suddenly turns onto a side road.
+1. Her father, feeling adventurous, suddenly veers onto a bumpy, unpaved forest road.

-2. Her parents enter a creepy tunnel, ignoring Chihiro’s pleas to stop.
+2. Her parents march into a creepy tunnel, completely ignoring Chihiro’s desperate pleas to stop.

-4. As a result, they are turned into pigs.
+4. As a result of their gluttony, they are transformed into massive pigs.

-Chihiro achieves personal growth through her labor at the “Aburaya,” and the highlight of this is the final trial given to her by Yubaba at the end.
+Throughout the film, Chihiro achieves incredible personal growth through her grueling labor at the Aburaya bathhouse.
+The culmination of this growth is the final trial imposed upon her by Yubaba.

-In that scene, Chihiro somehow sees through the fact that her parents are not among the pigs.
-When I first saw that scene in the theater, I thought, “Huh?
-Why?”
-I have summarized my personal thoughts on this issue in the following article:
+In that climax, Chihiro somehow immediately sees through Yubaba’s trick and realizes her parents are not among the pigs.
+When I first saw that scene in theaters, I vividly remember thinking, “Wait, how did she know?”
+I have compiled a deep-dive philosophical analysis on this exact mystery in the following article:

 Haku | Voice Actor: Jason Marsden